hyunikn/json-den-java/README.md

     For example, you can use `json.getx("how.deep.is.your.love")`
     instead of `json.get("how").get("deep").get("is").get("your").get("love")`.
-3. It provides a convenient method `setx` which creates parent nodes as needed, like the UNIX shell command `mkdir -p`, while updating JSON nodes located deep in hierarchical structures.
+3. It provides a convenient method `setx` which creates parent nodes as needed, like the UNIX shell command `mkdir -p`, and then updates the JSON node at the specified path.
-    For example, `json.setx("how.deep.is.your.love", val)` sets `val` at the path "how.deep.is.your.love" even when the node corresponding to 'how', 'deep', 'is' or 'your' is currently absent.
+    For example, `json.setx("how.deep.is.your.love", val)` sets `val` at "how.deep.is.your.love" even when the node corresponding to 'how', 'deep', 'is' or 'your' is currently absent.
 4. It supports C-style line and block comments in JSON texts.
 Instead of the common approach, minifying JSON texts before parsing, its parser recognizes comments